-Elk: The elk rut starts in September and continues through mid-October.
+Have you ever heard the bugle of the bull elk during the fall rut?
+It’s a thrilling, yet haunting experience that draws thousands of visitors to Yellowstone each fall.
+It’s an experience unlike any other in the park, with elk bugling ranging from low throaty sounds or a series of deep grunts to high pitch whistles.
+The elk rut starts in September and continues through mid-October.
 Even before coming upon the herd, you hear the males’ bugling, a sound that starts like a low grunt and escalates into a shrill whistle.
 Elk tend to congregate in Hayden Valley, Lamar Valley, and also in Mammoth Hot Springs.

-Bears: Although black bears, like grizzlies, are most active at night and in the early morning, they might be spotted during the day in Lamar Valley and also near Tower Falls and the Roosevelt Lodge.
+Although black bears, like grizzlies, are most active at night and in the early morning, they might be spotted during the day in Lamar Valley and also near Tower Falls and the Roosevelt Lodge.
 Visitors report seeing grizzlies in the vicinity of Mount Washburn and between the Canyon and Fishing Bridge areas.

-Wolves: Although wolves roam the park, Lamar Valley offers the best sightings.
+Although wolves roam the park, Lamar Valley offers the best sightings.
 When snow covers the meadows and hillsides, it’s easier to spot the wolves.

 For more travel experiences to Beautiful Places on Earth™ available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/explore.